recumbent/murphs-blog/posts/2020-05-03-Better-binary-file-handling-in-my-fornax-blog.md

 ```
 That done you can see what version is installed using `dotnet fornax version` (at time of typing 0.13.1)

-The next thing is to copy the .dll's to the bin folder.
+The next thing is to copy the .dll's to the project.
 Because nuget packages are cached globally you'll need to go find them - these are in a folder underneath your user:

 * Windows `%userprofile%\.nuget\packages`
 * Mac/Linux: `~/.nuget/packages`

 So on my machine, for this version, I want to copy `C:\Users\james\.nuget\packages\fornax\0.13.1\tools\netcoreapp3.1\any\Fornax.Core.dll` and `C:\Users\james\.nuget\packages\fornax\0.13.1\Fornax.Template\_lib\Markdig.dll` to the `_lib` folder in the root of my blog.

-n.b. in F# 5 scripts will be able to reference packages directly from nuget as follows: `#r "nuget: Newtonsoft.Json"` at which point the _lib folder will be redundant.
+_n.b. in F# 5 scripts will be able to reference packages directly from nuget as follows: `#r "nuget: Newtonsoft.Json"` at which point the `_lib` folder will be redundant._

 At this point I would do a clean and a build or a watch to make sure everything still works as expected and then commit the changes...